hackclub/hackclub/workshops/geometric_pattern/README.md

 ### Making It Live

 Congratulations!
-Your website is live at your repl's url and is looking dang fantastic!
+Your website is live at your URL and is looking dang fantastic!

 ## Part V: Animate It